 This card is co-branded with American Airlines, which means you’ll get the best deals by redeeming the miles you’ve earned through AA or a member of the Oneworld alliance, such as British Airways, Cathay Pacific, Finnair, Iberia and Qantas.

 MileSAAVer level flights — commuter flights of less than 500 miles — start at 7,500 miles for one-way, which can save you money, since short flights to smaller cities tend to be more expensive.
 You can also shop for reduced mileage awards on domestic travel, which are updated regularly on the American Airlines site.
 If you’re not going to use the miles for short flights, it may be worthwhile to save them for premium-cabin transatlantic flights through one of AA’s foreign partners.

-The standard APR rate for this card is 15.99% - 24.99% Variable, depending on creditworthiness.
-For cash advances, the rate is 25.24% (Variable) APR, and you’ll pay a fee of $10 or 5% of the cash advance amount, whichever is greater.
+The standard APR rate for this card is N/A, depending on creditworthiness.
+For cash advances, the rate is N/A APR, and you’ll pay a fee of $10 or 5% of the cash advance amount, whichever is greater.
 The balance transfer fee is $5 or 3% of the balance transfer, whichever is greater.
-There is an annual fee of $99, waived for first 12 months in which you are a cardmember, while there are no foreign transaction fees.
+There is an annual fee of N/A in which you are a cardmember, while there are no foreign transaction fees.